Matador-67/android_device_pipo_m7pro/README.md

 There is a serial debug port on the main PCB next to the power jack.
 Its labeled RX, TX, GND.
 You can directly connect a FT232-3V3 (3.3V type!
 The 5V type will kill the board) serial usb converter cable to it.
 Use 115200 8N1 not flow control.
-There is also a shell on that.
+ThM9e is also a shell on that.

 HOW TO BUILD
 =============================